- Everyone has some cholesterol in their body – we need it for making hormones, vitamin D, and other nutrients.

 - Choose unsaturated fats such as olive oil, canola oil, vegetable oil, nuts, seeds, and avocado in place of saturated and trans fats.

 - Eat more fiber from fruits, veggies, beans and whole grains.
-Aim for 25-28 grams of fiber per day.
+Adolescents need on average 22-31 grams of fiber per day, depending on age and gender.
 Foods with soluble fiber grab onto cholesterol in your digestive system and carry it out before it has a chance to get into your blood.

-On average, girls ages 9-18 should get 30% of their calories each day from fat.
+On average, adolescents ages 9-18 should get 25-35% of their calories each day from fat.
 Most fats should be from foods with unsaturated fats (like nuts, fish, and vegetable oils), with less fats coming from foods with saturated and trans fats (like desserts, fried foods, and meats like bacon and sausage).

 What if I don’t want to change what I eat?

 It can be overwhelming to think about making changes to the way that you’re used to eating.
-Always start with small changes that feel easy make and then go from there.
-For example, you could start by eating oatmeal with nuts for breakfast instead of a bagel with butter.
-Or, you could replace eating meat daily with eating fish a few times per week.
+Always start with small changes that feel easy and then go from there.
+For example, you could start by eating oatmeal with nuts for breakfast more frequently.
+Or by increasing your intake of whole grains, fruits, vegetables, beans, and unsaturated fats, such as the following foods:

 |Ice cream||Frozen yogurt|